 In UFT One, click the pointing hand.
 On the Mac, this changes the UFT One Agent Extension icon in the Safari toolbar to a UFT One Spy button .

 Spy mode is now active.

 Tip: If you need to, suspend Spy mode while you access your object.
-For example, you may need to open Web pages on the Mac, or move applications around.Click for details about how to suspend Spy mode.
+For example, you may need to open Web pages on the Mac, or move applications around.To suspend Spy mode: